dangaiden/blog/content/post/2022/new-role-vmware.md

 ---

-Wow, seems unbelievable but It's been already 100 days since I joined VMware!
+Wow, seems unbelievable but It's been already a YEAR since I joined VMware!

 Yes, in **June 20th I started working in a new company, VMware**, which most of people in IT will know because of the hypervisor revolution about 20 years ago or so ;)